joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/09/14/us/alex-saab-maduro-money-laundering-plea.html

 **Emmy Awards Live Updates: ‘The Late Show With Stephen Colbert’ Wins for Best Variety Series**\
-`Matthew Rhys, honored for “The Beast in Me” and “Widow’s Bay,” is the first actor to win lead acting Emmys in a drama, comedy and limited series.`\
+`The show ended this year after CBS canceled it.
+Matthew Rhys, honored for “The Beast in Me” and “Widow’s Bay,” is now the first actor to win lead acting Emmys in a drama, comedy and limited series.`\
 https://www.nytimes.com/live/2026/09/14/arts/emmy-awards-2026

 **‘NAZA’, un documental israelí, recibe ovaciones en el extranjero y rechazo en Israel**\